 Subsection 7.
 If a master, mate or marine engineer has their right to serve suspended, it shall be decided by judgment if respectively the master may be allowed to serve as mate and if the mate or the marine engineer may be allowed to serve in positions of lower ranks.
-The Minister for Economic and Business Affairs shall in this case provide the person in question with the necessary maritime trading certificate.
+The Minister for Business and Growth shall in this case provide the person in question with the necessary maritime trading certificate.
 Partial suspension shall not be possible if the person in question is found guilty of navigating under the influence of alcohol.

 Section 30.
-If, in the event of a collision or in the event that the ship as a result of its navigation or in a similar way causes damage to another ship or persons or goods on board, and where it may be done without particular danger to the ship itself, its crew and passengers, the master of the ship fails to afford the other ship and its crew and passengers all the assistance possible and necessary to rescue it from the danger that has arisen and if he fails to give the radio call sign, name and home port of the ship as well as the place or the port from which it comes and for which it is bound, the party in question shall be punishable by fine or imprisonment for a term not exceeding 4 months.
+If, in the event of a collision or in the event that the ship as a result of its navigation or in a similar way causes damage to another ship or persons or goods on board, and where it may be done without particular danger to the ship itself, its crew and passengers, the master of the ship fails to afford the other ship and its crew and passengers all the assistance possible and necessary to rescue it from the danger that has arisen and if he fails to give the radio call sign, name and home port of the ship as well as the place or the port from which it comes and for which it is bound, measures may be taken against the party in question pursuant to the criminal code for Greenland (kriminalloven).